-Joyce Rowsell (PRESIDENT) BA, RMS, MAA, HSF, MASF, MPSGS, CPA, NMMAS
+Joyce Rowsell BA, RMS, MAA, HSF, MASF, MPSGS, CPA, NMMAS

 Thirty years ago, Joyce joined the Hilliard Society and has been painting miniatures in oil on silk ever since.
 She exhibits widely in the UK and overseas and has received well over 80 prizes and awards for miniature painting from various Societies and Galleries in England and the USA and puts on a one-woman show every other year with Somerset Art Works.

-Joyce was elected President of the Hilliard Society in 2015.
+Joyce was President of the Hilliard Society from 2015 to 2018.

 Rosalind Pierson CFA(Oxon), PRMS, PPHS, MAA, MASF